 Does a Late Rent Payment Affect Your Credit?

 Rent is usually a top priority bill for people to pay each month.
-If the rent isn’t paid, they are taking a chance at not having a roof over their heads for much longer.
+If the rent isn’t paid, then people are taking a chance at not having a roof over their heads for much longer.

 Unfortunately, our paycheck schedules don’t always align with the date that rent is due.
 If your paycheck simply doesn’t come in until the third of the month and rent is due on the first, sometimes it’s just going to be late.